Teaching

 1 credit, Fall & Spring; 1 discussion per week

 Phylogenetic methods have become increasingly necessary to address questions at all levels of biological diversity, ranging from the evolution of molecules, to organisms and communities.
 PuRGe meets once a week and different participants choose relevant papers and lead a discussion.
 All students, postdocs, and faculty are welcome - the goal being to gain a broader understanding of phylogenetic methods and their application to the investigation of evolutionary questions in biological systems.
+I started PuRGe at the University of Idaho in 2009 and have continued to collaborate with colleagues there to offer this cross-university discussion group.